openid/OpenYOLO-Spec/android/introduction.md

 device, including devices which do not have Google Play Services available.
 OpenYOLO operation requests and responses are handled using two of the core communication primitives on Android: broadcast messages and activity intents.
-API 15+ is specifically required in order to be able to "target" broadcast messages to specific apps, using `Intent.setPackage`.
+API 15+ is specifically REQUIRED in order to be able to "target" broadcast messages to specific apps, using `Intent.setPackage`.
 See the ["Security considerations and best practices"][broadcast-security] section of the [android broadcasts documentation][broadcasts] for more information.